GuadaIt/rick-and-morty-React-Native/README.md

 ## Issues

 - Fix:
-    - "Two children with the same key warning"
+    - "Two children with the same key" warning
     - Styles on characters screen's cards break when screen is re-focused
 - ToDo:
     - Add choice to search by type or name